LithikaAA/CITS3403group_gc_74/README.md

 ### 🎵 Song Search

-- Search for songs using the Spotify API
+* Search for songs via the Spotify API
-- Enriched metadata from a local CSV for robustness and fallback
+* Enriched metadata from a local CSV for robustness and fallback

 ### 🎧 Playlist Creation

-- Select and add songs to create named playlists
+* Search and select songs to build named playlists
-- Playlists and tracks are persisted in the database using a many-to-many relationship
+* Playlists are saved in the database using a many-to-many join (`PlaylistTrack`)
-- Collapsible containers display track lists for each playlist
+* Collapsible UI shows included songs under each playlist

 ### 📊 Visualisation Dashboard

-- Interactive charts powered by Chart.js
-- Filter by your playlists from a dropdown menu (`/upload/my-playlists`)
+* Explore moods, tempo, energy, and more via interactive Chart.js graphs
-- Dynamically visualise playlist data via `/upload/playlist/<playlist_id>/tracks`
+* Select your playlist to fetch data from `/upload/playlist/<playlist_id>/tracks`
-- Chart types include:
+* Charts include:

-  - Mood radar
+  * Mood radar
-  - Tempo distribution
+  * Tempo distribution
-  - Danceability vs Energy
+  * Danceability vs Energy
-  - Mode comparison (Major/Minor)
+  * Mode (Major/Minor) comparison
-  - Valence vs Acousticness (Quadrant plot)
+  * Valence vs Acousticness (quadrant plot)
-  - Top artists and summary statistics
+  * Top artists and summary statistics

 ### 🔁 Data Sharing (Secure)

-- Compare your data with accepted friends
+* Friend-based sharing: compare your data with accepted friends
-- Only shows playlists that friends have explicitly shared with you
+* Only shows playlists from users who’ve shared with you
-- Friend playlist comparison dropdown dynamically loads from shared data
+* Friend dropdown dynamically loads available shared data

 ---